-Chapter and Title Description Chapter 1, "The Prime Network GUI Clients" Describes the suite of GUI tools that offer an intuitive interface for managing the network and services, and for performing required system administration activities.
+Section and Title Description Chapter 1, "Cisco Prime Network Client Overview" Describes the suite of GUI tools that offer an intuitive interface for managing the network and services, and for performing required system administration activities.
 Chapter 2, "Working with the Cisco Prime Network Vision Client" Describes the user access roles required to use Prime Network Vision, the Prime Network Vision working environment, and how to access Prime Network Vision tools and commands.
-Chapter 3, "Viewing and Managing NE Properties" Describes the user access roles required to use Prime Network Vision and how to view network element physical and logical properties in any mapped network.

-Chapter and Title Description Chapter 4, "Device Configurations and Software Images" Describes the features that Change and Configuration Management provides, some initial setup tasks you must perform, and how to work with the GUI.
-Chapter 5, "Working with Prime Network Vision Maps" Describes how to work with the topological maps displayed in the content pane of the Prime Network Vision window.
-Chapter 6, "Working with Links" Describes how to view information about static and dynamic links using the Prime Network Vision user interface.
-Chapter 7, "Labeling NEs Using Business Tags" Describes how to manage and view Prime Network Vision business tags and business elements.
-Chapter 8, "Working with the Prime Network Events Client" Describes the Prime Network Events application and the options you can use to view system events and tickets that are generated within the Prime Network system.
-Chapter 9, "Tracking Faults Using Prime Network Events" Describes how to use Prime Network Events to track faults.
-Chapter 10, "Working with Tickets in Cisco Prime Network Vision" Describes viewing tickets in Prime Network Vision, how to manage tickets that represent fault scenarios of selected devices or network elements, and fault impact analysis.
-Chapter 11, "Working with Reports" Describes how to use Prime Network Report Manager to generate, customize, view, and export a variety of reports about events, traps, tickets, syslogs, software versions, elements, and network services.
-Chapter 12, "Using Cisco PathTracer to Diagnose Problems" Describes how to perform end-to-end route tracing and the performance information displayed simultaneously for the multiple networking layers.
-Chapter 13, "Monitoring Carrier Ethernet Services" Describes how to view Carrier Ethernet services in Prime Network Vision and how to work with VLANs, pseudowires, overlays, VPLS instances, and Ethernet services.
-Chapter 14, "Monitoring Carrier Grade NAT Properties" Describes the Carrier Grade Name Address Translation (NAT) properties available in Prime Network Vision.
-Chapter 15, "Monitoring DWDM Properties" Describes how to view and monitor IP over dense wavelength division multiplexing (DWDM) properties in Prime Network Vision.
-Chapter 16, "Monitoring Ethernet Operations, Administration, and Maintenance Tool Properties" Describes how to use Prime Network Vision to monitor Ethernet operations, administration, and maintenance (OAM) tools.
+Chapter 3, "Viewing Network Element Properties" Describes the user access roles required to use Prime Network Vision and how to view network element physical and logical properties in any mapped network.
+Chapter 4, "Working with Prime Network Vision Maps" Describes how to work with the topological maps displayed in the content pane of the Prime Network Vision window.
+Chapter 5, "Working with Links" Describes how to view information about static and dynamic links using the Prime Network Vision user interface.
+Chapter 6, "Working with Business Tags and Business Elements" Describes how to manage and view Prime Network Vision business tags and business elements.
+Chapter 7, "Working with the Prime Network Events Client" Describes the Prime Network Events application and the options you can use to view system events and tickets that are generated within the Prime Network system.
+Chapter 8, "Tracking Faults Using Prime Network Events" Describes how to use Prime Network Events to track faults.
+Chapter 9, "Working with Tickets in Cisco Prime Network Vision" Describes viewing tickets in Prime Network Vision, how to manage tickets that represent fault scenarios of selected devices or network elements, and fault impact analysis.
+Chapter 10, "Working with Reports" Describes how to use Prime Network Report Manager to generate, customize, view, and export a variety of reports about events, traps, tickets, syslogs, software versions, elements, and network services.
+Chapter 11, "Using Cisco PathTracer to Diagnose Problems" Describes how to perform end-to-end route tracing and the performance information displayed simultaneously for the multiple networking layers.